 Magisto is a new Animoto-like service that lets you upload several short videos and it then somehow “recognizes” the most important parts and turns it into a magically-produced one minute video.
-You can read more about it at Go2Web2.0.

 Universal Subtitles is an experimental online application that seems to make it quite easy to add subtitles to any video.
 Of course, YouTube has introduced an automatic system for creating subtitles, but I haven’t tried that yet.
 Has anybody else?
 What do you think?

 Typito – Simple, But Not Too Simple, Video Editing is a blog post by Richard Byrne.

 AndroVid looks like a decent video editor for…Android.